 The Scout SDK also helps developers to become more productive.
 Many repetitive and error prone tasks run automatically in the background or are taken care of by the component wizards of the Scout SDK.
-This starts with the initial creation of a Scout client server application, continues with the wizards to create complete dialogs and pages and includes the automatic management of the data transfer objects needed for the client server communication.

-Finally, the application code created by the Scout SDK wizards helps to ensure that the resulting Scout application has a consistent and robust code base and is well aligned with the application model defined by the Scout runtime framework.
+The application code created by the Scout SDK wizards helps to ensure that the resulting Scout application has a consistent and robust code base and is well aligned with the application model defined by the Scout runtime framework.